jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 `size_t` which we read earlier) into the zeroth spot of the array, we allocate enough space for the return value, and then we call our second helper.

+### Returning our value
 There's one last catch, though.
 The `convert<size_t>::into_object` function returns a typed jank object, which is `obj::integer_ref`.
 This is great for taking advantage of type information, but we're crossing jank function boundaries here, so everything needs to be a type-erased `object_ref`.
-We can do this by just shifting the pointer based on the correct offset to the base from `obj::integer`.
-Fortunately, jank will do for us automatically when it detects that we need a type-erased object and we have a typed object.
+We can do this by just shifting the pointer, if we know the offset to the base from `obj::integer`.
+Fortunately, jank will do this for us automatically when it detects that we need a type-erased object and we have a typed object.
 Our final IR function looks like this: